LCRP program gets lung cancers diagnosed quickly, treatment started sooner

 Lung cancer is one of the most commonly diagnosed cancers in both men and women.
 At the Nancy N. and J.C.
 Lewis Cancer & Research Pavilion, we see more than the national and state average of new lung cancer diagnoses.
 Lung cancer also is one of the most aggressive cancers.

-The LCRP started a rapid assess program for thoracic cancers in an effort to diagnose quicker and expedite treatment to try to prevent the spread of lung cancer and give patients back their quality of life.
+The LCRP created a Lung Cancer Rapid Access Team in an effort to diagnose quicker and expedite treatment to try to prevent the spread of lung cancer and give patients back their quality of life.
 The program also:

 - is convenient for the patient;

 - eliminates anxiety associated with waiting on test results or doctor’s visits; and

 - designs a treatment plan with quality of life at the forefront.

 The program is designed for patients that have pulmonary abnormalities found on a scan or recently diagnosed lung cancer patients.
 A physician’s referral is required to participate in the program.